tax/python-requests-aws/README.md

 AWS authentication for Amazon S3 for the wonderful [pyhon requests library](http://python-requests.org)

 - Tested with python 2.6
-- Right now only S3 is supported
+- At the moment only S3 is supported

 ## Usage